UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week16/lecture14p1.md

 keep in mind that we have 2 extra credit assignments, worth 0.75 of a homework grade, that is in this week's page

 also recall that the maximum you can get on the homework is 100% of that category, so if you have a perfect HW score, you can't do better than that!

 ---

+## Extra credit Lab:Altair -- available on 12/11

+**Announcement will be made when available -- stay tuned!**

+Will have usual "Lab" format + feedback survey.

+Worth 75 points.

+notes:
+There will be a Lab that folks can choose to do available on the 11th (probably later in the day).

+I'll send out an announcement for this when it is "live".

+The 75 points will be split into the actual lab component and then a feedback survey.

+---